talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 	if self.is_running:
 		self.scheduler.set_timeout(100, self.process)
 ```
-This allows us to schedule the same process function to run after 100 ms. This means that while this process is not running for that 100 ms, other process can run their own tasks.
-I would recommend not putting 0 for ms because it can over load the event loop and take over the entire eventloop; if you are doing this I would make sure that the function is very short, shorter the better.
+This allows us to release the main process and schedule the same process function to run after 100 ms. This means that while this process is not running for that 100 ms, the main process is freed and other process can run their own tasks.
+I would recommend not putting 0 for ms because it can over load the event loop and take over the entire eventloop; if you are doing this or have a small delay, I would make sure that the function is very short and fast, shorter the better.

 ### set_interval method
 If you would just like to continuously call a process over and over again, we can also use set_interval.
 This is great especially if you would like to have a set timeout be called exactly the correct ms interval.
 Make sure that the method call is shorter than the sleep ms or else we would also over load the eventloop.